pikruse/DGXutils/README.md

 * **`GetFileNames()`:** This function returns a list of file names with a given extension from the specified directory.

 ## Installation
+run `pip install git+https://github.com/pikruse/DGXutils.git` in your terminal to install.